 Patients and essential visitors coming to KHSC for an outpatient clinic/procedure appointment or visit must wear a mask or face covering.
-We are asking patients and visitors to bring their own masks/face covering.
+We encourage patients and visitors to bring their own masks/face covering.
 If this is not possible, then a mask will be provided at the screening station.
 All staff, physicians and learners must wear a hospital-issued mask at all times in all clinical areas, and a hospital-issued or fabric mask in non-clinical areas.

 Why I am being asked to wear a mask/face covering?